moinwiki/moin/docs/user/rest.rst

 * The :raw: role is disabled in Moin.

 * TODO:
-  Some standard roles and all `custom interpreted text roles`_ are currently ignored by Moin.
-Content is shown without processing:
+  Some standard roles are currently ignored by Moin.
+  Content is shown without processing.

+..
   =====================  =================
   ``:ab:`abbr.```        :ab:`abbr.`
   ``:ac:`AC`/:ac:`DC```  :ac:`AC`/:ac:`DC`